reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 created from a list of |Bookmark|\s.
 It is a means for the user to move around in the application.

-Add a |Nav| to the common AddressBookPage:
+Create the common AddressBookPage with a |Navbar| just like before, but add a |Nav| to it:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/pageflow1/pageflow1.py
    :pyobject: AddressBookPage